AartikSarma/tidyseq/README.md

-# TidySeq: User-Friendly RNA-Seq Analysis for Researchers with Limited Programming Experience
+# TidySeq: User-Friendly RNA-Seq Analysis for Researchers

-TidySeq is an R package designed to simplify RNA-Seq analysis for researchers with limited programming experience.
+TidySeq is an R package designed to simplify RNA-Seq analysis.
 It provides a streamlined workflow for data import, quality control, normalization, differential expression analysis, pathway enrichment, and visualization with robust error handling and guidance.

 ## Features